nttbdrk25/TickNets/README.md

 **Training TickNets on Datasets:**

-For Stanford Dogs
+For Stanford Dogs.
+Note that it will automatically run for all TickNets, i.e., TickNet-basic, TickNet-small and TickNet-large
 ```
 $ python TickNet_Dogs.py
 ```
-Note: It will automatically run for all TickNets, i.e., TickNet-basic, TickNet-small and TickNet-large
+For ImageNet-1k.
 ```
-$ python python TickNet_ImageNet.py -a large --evaluate
+$ python python TickNet_ImageNet.py -a large
 ```
 * **Validating the trained models of TickNets**
 ```